TunaAlert/Minecraft-Skin-Viewer/README.md

 In the sidebar you can toggle various body parts.
 Additionally, you can change the background to another color, an image, or even a skybox.

+## Skyboxes

+Apart from the included default skybox, you can also load your own skyboxes.
+The skybox texture follows the same layout as the head of a Minecraft skin.

+## Animations

+You can add your own animations by clicking `Pose > Animation > Load Animation`.

 # How to compile
 The project uses lwjgl, including lwjgl-glfw and lwjgl-util, [json-simple-1.1.1](https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple/1.1.1), and [Jakarta XML Binding API](https://mvnrepository.com/artifact/jakarta.xml.bind/jakarta.xml.bind-api).